National Park Service: 2021: Resist–Accept–Direct (RAD): A Framework for the 21st-century Natural Resource Manager

+In 2025 the National Park Service (NPS) underwent a period of intense workforce contraction and political scrutiny during Donald Trump’s second term as president of the United States.
+On 14 February 2025, more than 1000 probationary and lower-seniority NPS employees were dismissed in an event widely referred to by staff and media as the "Valentine’s Day Massacre".
+The cuts were followed by buyouts and early retirements for longer-serving rangers and specialists, as well as a federal hiring freeze that prevented most vacant positions from being refilled.
+Advocacy groups such as the National Parks Conservation Association (NPCA) reported that by mid-2025 the NPS had lost roughly 25% of its permanent workforce since January 2025.

+These conditions were further tested in October 2025, when a federal government shutdown began after Congress failed to pass appropriations legislation.
+The Interior Department’s contingency plan directed that most of the more than 400 NPS units remain at least partially open, while furloughing roughly 9,200–9,300 employees—about two-thirds of NPS staff—and keeping only limited "excepted" personnel such as law enforcement, emergency responders and dispatchers on duty.

 National Park System

 The National Park System includes all properties managed by the National Park Service, which have a wide variety of titles or designations.
 The system as a whole is considered to be a national treasure of the United States, and some of the more famous national parks and monuments are sometimes referred to as "crown jewels".

 The system encompasses approximately 85.1 e6acre, of which 2.6 e6acre remain in private ownership.
 The largest unit is Wrangell–St. Elias National Park and Preserve, Alaska.
 At 13,200,000 acres (53,000 km2), it is over 16 percent of the entire system.
-The smallest unit in the system is Thaddeus Kosciuszko National Memorial, Pennsylvania, at 0.02 acre (80 m2).
+The smallest unit in the system is Thaddeus Kosciuszko National Memorial, Pennsylvania, at 0.02 acres (80 m2).

 In addition to administering its units and other properties, the NPS also provides technical and financial assistance to several affiliated areas authorized by Congress.
 The largest affiliated area is New Jersey Pinelands National Reserve at 1,164,025 acres (4711 km2).
 The smallest is Benjamin Franklin National Memorial at less than 0.01 acre.

 While there are laws generally covering all units of the National Park System, they are subject to management policies of individual pieces of authorizing legislation or, in the case of national monuments created under the Antiquities Act, Executive Order.
-For example, because of provisions within their enabling legislation, Congaree National Park is almost entirely wilderness area devoid of development, yet Yosemite allows unique developments such as the Badger Pass Ski Area and the O'Shaughnessy Dam within its boundaries.
+For example, because of provisions within their enabling legislation, Congaree National Park is almost entirely a wilderness area devoid of development, yet Yosemite allows unique developments such as the Badger Pass Ski Area and the O'Shaughnessy Dam within its boundaries.
 Such irregularities would not be found in other parks unless specifically provided for with exceptions by the legislation that created them.

 Holdings

-For current specifics and a multitude of information, see the Quick Facts section of the NPS website.